EricKrg/hikeR/README.md

 ![3D_plot](./figures/screen2.png)

 ### In reach
-- pin a point an the map an get reachability output based on travel time and moving style
+- pin a point on the map an get reachability output based on travel time and moving style

 ![App deck](./figures/in_reach.PNG)